Offline Deployment

 sealos run imagesId -e nfs_server=192.168.0.41,nfs_path=/nfsdata

-Note: For other components mentioned below, you can obtain and replace the imageId in the same way
+Note: The imageId of other components mentioned below can also be obtained and replaced in the same way.

 Parameter Explanation: